 NPS may be simple, but not necessarily useful

-As an investor I would ideally ignore the NPS score, it’s easy to manipulate and if it’s rewarded it would be in any companies best interests to figure out how to get better scores
+As an investor, I would ideally ignore the NPS score, or give it very less weightage unless backed by actual metrics. it is easy to manipulate and if it’s rewarded it would be in any company’s best interests to figure out how to get better scores.